TamasNeumer/Ph03nix-InterviewPrep/Java/ObjectOrientedProgrammingInJava.md

 #### Constructors
 - Constructors don't have return type. (just like in C++)
 - You can overload constructors and call the other constructor in the current constructor.
 Here the this keyword is not a reference to the instance, but a special keyword!
+- Numbers are initialized to 0 by default, object references to null!
+Or you can specify the default value when defining the class variable. (private int salary = 50;)
+- **final** instance variables must be initialized by the end of the constructor.
+  - Note: When used on references that refer to mutable objects (e.g. ArrayLists) it is okay to add elements to the array.
+It merely states, that the reference to the array never changes! (i.e. they can't replace it nor set it to null!)

 ```java
 public Employee(double salary){